mr alex's new book!

 John R. Walter

-Led a Union strike
+Leading a Union strike and winning!

 Thrown in jail

-How Mobile Phones saved my business
+How the Mobile Phone saved my business

-Listening to my Mum
+Listening to Mum

 Looking a gift horse in the mouth